 Here are some of the most well-known banking chatbots.

-One of the first banks to launch a chatbot, Ally Bank rolled out Ally Assist in 2015 in an effort to provide users with a seamless and personalized way to manage their account.
+One of the first banks to launch a chatbot, Ally Bank rolled out Ally Assist in 2015 in an effort to provide users with seamless personalized customer service to manage their account.
 Accessible within the Ally Bank iPhone app, Ally Assist performs bill payment, transfers and account information requests.
 The bank also launched an Ally Skill on Amazon’s Alexa giving people perform simple banking tasks via voice commands.

 HSBC’s Virtual Assistant Chatbot Amy is available on the bank’s website on various product pages.
 Amy understands English, Traditional and Simplified Chinese and helps customers get instant answers to common questions on the bank’s products and services.